New York nurses strike ends after tentative deal reached with hospitals – KION546

 By Chris Boyette and Artemis Moshtaghian, CNN

-A strike at two private New York City hospitals involving over 7,000 nurses has come to an end after three days on the picket line.
+A nurses strike at two private New York City hospital systems has come to an end after 7,000 nurses spent three days on the picket line.

-The New York State Nurses Association union reached tentative deals with Mount Sinai Health System and Montefiore Health System.
+The New York State Nurses Association union reached tentative deals with Mount Sinai Health System and Montefiore Health System, which operates three hospitals in the Bronx that had been struck.
 The nurses had been arguing that immense staffing shortages have caused widespread burnout, hindering their ability to properly care for their patients.

+The union said the deal will provide enforceable “safe staffing ratios” for all inpatient units at Mount Sinai and Montefiore, “so that there will always be enough nurses at the bedside to provide safe patient care, not just on paper.”
+At Montefiore, the hospital agreed to financial penalties for failing to comply with agreed-upon staffing levels in all units.

+Montefiore said the agreement also includes 170 new nursing positions, a 19.1% increase in pay, lifetime health coverage for eligible retirees and adding “significantly more nurses” in the ER.

 “Through our unity and by putting it all on the line, we won enforceable safe staffing ratios at both Montefiore and Mount Sinai where nurses went on strike for patient care,” the nurses union said in a statement.
 “Today, we can return to work with our heads held high, knowing that our victory means safer care for our patients and more sustainable jobs for our profession.”